 otherwise adversely affects an individual’s employment or enrollment opportunities.

-Product School is committed, in all areas, to providing a work environment that is free from any and all harassment or discrimination, and for all people to be treated equally and with the utmost respect and dignity.
+Product School is committed, in all areas, to providing a work and learning environment that is free from any and all harassment or discrimination, and for all participants to be treated equally and with the utmost respect and dignity.
 Again, harassment, of any degree, based upon an individual’s sex, race, ethnicity, national origin, age, religion or any other legally protected characteristics will not be tolerated.
 All participants, including supervisors and other management personnel, are expected and required to abide by this policy.
 No participant will be adversely affected as a result of bringing complaints of unlawful harassment.

-As outlined in more detail further below, if a participant feels that he or she has been harassed on the basis of his or her sex, race, national origin, ethnic background, or any other legally protected characteristic, they should immediately report the matter to his or her supervisor.
-If that person is not available, or if the employee feels it would be unproductive to inform that person, the employee should immediately contact Product School’s CEO.
+As outlined in more detail further below, if a participant feels that he or she has been harassed on the basis of his or her sex, race, national origin, ethnic background, or any other legally protected characteristic, they should immediately report the matter to his or her supervisor or school representative.
+If that person is not available, or if the participant feels it would be unproductive to inform that person, the participant should immediately contact Product School’s CEO.
 Once the matter has been reported, it will be promptly investigated and any necessary corrective action will be taken where appropriate.
 All complaints of unlawful harassment will be handled in as discreet and confidential a manner as is possible under the circumstances.
 Again, Product School has a ZERO TOLERANCE harassment/discrimination policy, and any impropriety of such will be looked into with maximum vigor and seriousness.
 Any participant engaging in improper harassing behavior will be subject to disciplinary action, including the possible termination of employment or course enrollment.

 Sexual harassment constitutes discrimination and is illegal under federal, state and local laws.
 For the purposes of this policy, “sexual harassment” is defined as unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when, for example: